 Figure 1.
-Wi-Fi host spot on Android
+Wi-Fi hot spot on Android

 This use case is probably the most transparent demonstration of SpotEx model.
 We can open "base" network right on the mobile phone, attach ("stick") rules for the content to that network and it is all do we need for creating a new information channel.
 There is no infrastructure except the smart phone and we do not need a grid of devices as per CLS models.
+By the way, it is the main difference from the centralized location frameworks from Goggle, Nokia or Ericsson, too.
+All the frameworks for Wi-Fi positioning are using static databases.

-Note again that this approach does not touch security and connectivity issues.
+And note again that this approach does not touch security and connectivity issues.
 You do not need to connect mobile subscribers to your hot spot.
 SpotEx is all about using hot spot attributes for triggers that can discover the content.
 The term Wi-Fi proximity is used sometimes in connection with Wi-Fi marketing and mean on practice just setting a special splash screen for hot spot that can show some advertising/branded messages for users during the connection to that hot-spot.
-Unlike this SpotEx threats Wi-Fi hot spots just as sensors.
+Unlike this, SpotEx threats Wi-Fi hot spots just as sensors.
 How our productions data store (base of rules) looks like?
 Each rule looks like a production (if-then operator).
 The conditional part includes the following objects:

-Wi-Fi network SSID, signal strength (optionally), time of the day (optionally), client ID (see below).
+Wi-Fi network identity, signal strength (optionally), time of the day (optionally), client ID (see below).

-In other words it is a set of operators like:
+In other words, it is a set of operators like:

-IF network\SSID IS 'mycafe' AND time is 1pm - 2pm THEN { present the coupon for lunch }
+IF network_SSID IS 'mycafe' AND time is 1pm - 2pmTHEN { present the coupon for lunch }

-Because our rules form the standard production rule based system, we can use old and well know algorithm like Rete [11] for the processing.
+Because our rules form the standard production rule based system, we can use old and well know algorithm like Rete [16] for the processing.
 A Rete-based expert system builds a network of nodes, where each node (except the root) corresponds to a pattern occurring in the left-hand-side (the condition part) of a rule.
-The path from the root node to a leaf node defines a complete rule's left-hand-side.
+The path from the root node to a leaf node defines a complete rule left-hand-side.
 Each node has a memory of facts, which satisfy that pattern.
 This structure presents essentially a generalized tree.
 As new facts are asserted or modified, they propagate along the network, causing nodes to be annotated when that fact matches that pattern.
-When a fact or combination of facts causes all of the patterns for a given rule to be satisfied, a leaf node is reached, and the corresponding rule is triggered [12].
+When a fact or combination of facts causes all of the patterns for a given rule to be satisfied, a leaf node is reached, and the corresponding rule is triggered [17].